 So, when thinking about UGC, and how to enhance it or use it in your marketing activities here are some ideas:

 - Education.
-Discover influencers or activists who have the passion to promote cannabis benefits.
+Discover influencers or activists who have a passion to promote cannabis benefits.
 Best, hire people who will have great knowledge and use this knowledge sharing to educate consumers.
 Give them incentives if needed to spread the word on social media or among friends about the things they’ve learned related to your cannabis products or services.
 And please note, having staff with strong product knowledge, is the main cause of making purchasing decisions when it comes to acquiring new customers.
 In this area, you would like to have a budget and invest in your employees, so finding the right academy could be a challenge.
 However we got you covered, as of now the number one would be Green Flower having +700 experts sharing their knowledge on various topics, so make sure you check them out and identify which knowledge base would give you the missing edge.

 - Add a ‘social media friendly’ experience to your offline dispensary.
 Cannabis is all about the experience.
 Think about investing in your dispensary atmosphere, showrooms, interior or find spots that are Instagram friendly and trigger visitors to take photos, videos, or start talking about you on social media.
 Take for example Boerejongens the famous coffee shop from Amsterdam.
 Founded by Mariska a woman entrepreneur many years ago, she was the first person to redefine the whole experience.
 In her words: “What distinguishes a Michelin star restaurant from another good restaurant?
 It’s a combination of several well-balanced factors: the finishing touch, the product, the service, the atmosphere.
 There’s always someone who opens the door for you—not a bouncer but a greeter, in a three-piece suit with matching bowler hat.”A trip to the coffee shop isn’t just a transaction, as she describes it.
 It’s an experience.
 “The bottom line is that we’re never afraid to do things differently.”
 Now if you want to see how the actual atmosphere looks like when you get into their shops, check out Tony and his smoke sessions!
 I don’t know him personally but a dear friend of mine was there a couple of weeks ago and he was like: Go there next time you will feel like home they are super friendly and it’s just an amazing overall experience.
 You gotta meet Tony you will have fun!
 So what do you think, next time when I am in Amsterdam, where do you think I will go, word of mouth in action, say no more!